-MOTHER.
-Parchment is the skin of sheep or goats, prepared for writing upon.
-After the wool, or hair, is stripped off, the skin is immersed in lime-water, the fleshy part is completely pared off, and the whole rendered flexible.
-This is the work of the skinner: from him it passes to the parchmentmaker, who proceeds to pare off half the thickness of the skin, and rubs the surface smooth with pumice-stone; and then the parchment is ready for use.
-Vellum is a more delicate kind of parchment, prepared from the skin of a very young calf.
+Mother.
+Parchment is the skin of sheep, or goats, prepared for writing upon.- After the wool or hair is stripped off, the skin is immersed in lime-water, the fleshy part is completely pared off, and the whole rendered flexible.
+This is the work of the skinner; from him it passes to the parchment maker, who proceeds to pare off half the thickness of the skin, and rubs the surface smooth with pumice stone, the parchment is then ready for use.
+Vellum is a more delicate kind of parchment, prepared from the skin of a calf.

-HELEN.
-Books are also bound in calfskin,-are they not?
+Helen.
+Books are also bound in calfskin, are they not?

-MOTHER.
-They are so: but the calf-skin for this purpose undergoes a different preparation.
-It is first tanned.
+Mother.
+That is the leather most commonly used for book-binding; but the calfskin, for this purpose, of course, undergoes a different preparation.
+It is then first tanned.

-HELEN.
-I know that process; for I once went into a tan-yard with papa, and he shewed me how it was managed :-First, the hair is taken off by steeping the skin in lime-water, and then scraping it clean with a knife and pumice-stone; after this, it is stretched in a pit, covered with tan, or oak bark, and the pit is filled with water.
+Helen.
+I know that process, for I once went into a tan-yard with papa, and he showed me how it was managed:-First, the hair is taken off by steeping the skin in lime-water, and then scraping it clean with a knife and pumice stone: after this, it is stretched in a pit, covered with tan, or oak bark, and the pit filled with water.
 This process changes the skin into leather, properly so called.

-MOTHER.
-After tanning, the leather is sold to the currier, who, by the various operations of scouring, greasing, waxing, sizing, and blacking, finishes it for the use of shoemakers, saddlers, &c.
+Mother.
+After tanning, the leather is sold to the currier, who, by various operations of scouring, greasing, waxing, sizing, and blacking, finishes it for the use of shoemakers, saddlers, &c.